Color Harmonies

 [color(--oklch 0.62796 0.25768 29.234 / 1), color(--oklch 0.62796 0.25768 59.234 / 1), color(--oklch 0.62796 0.25768 89.234 / 1), color(--oklch 0.62796 0.25768 119.23 / 1), color(--oklch 0.62796 0.25768 149.23 / 1), color(--oklch 0.62796 0.25768 179.23 / 1), color(--oklch 0.62796 0.25768 209.23 / 1), color(--oklch 0.62796 0.25768 239.23 / 1), color(--oklch 0.62796 0.25768 269.23 / 1), color(--oklch 0.62796 0.25768 299.23 / 1), color(--oklch 0.62796 0.25768 329.23 / 1), color(--oklch 0.62796 0.25768 359.23 / 1)]

-The truth is, what is better or even harmonious can be largely subjective, and everyone has reasons for selecting certain color spaces for a specific task.
+The truth is that what is better or even harmonious can be largely subjective.

 As far as ColorAide is concerned, we've chosen to use OkLCh as the color space in which we work in.
 This is based mainly on the fact that it keeps hue more consistent than some other options, and it allows us to support a wider gamut than options like HSL.